Simplicial arrangements with few double points: Introduction

 The proof of Theorem~\ref{thm:MAIN}, given in Section~\ref{sub:PROOF}, relies on several results that relate the combinatorial structure of line arrangements to the geometry of cubic curves.
 The most important of them is the following theorem of Green-Tao\footnote{In \cite{GT}, the structure theorem is stated in the projectively dual terms of a configuration of points with few ordinary lines (lines containing exactly two points of the configuration).
 In particular, the regular simplicial arrangement appears as its projective dual for some $m$.}, proved as Theorem~1.5 in \cite{GT}.

 \begin{thm}[Green-Tao full structure theorem] Suppose that $\mathcal{A}$ is an arrangement of $n$ lines in $\mathbb{RP}^{2}$.
 Let $K > 0$ be a real parameter.
 Suppose that at most $Kn$ vertices of $\mathcal{A}$ are double points and that $n \geq exp~exp (cK^{c})$ for some constant $c$ independent from $K$.
-Then, up to a projective transformation, $\mathcal{A}$ differs by at most $O(K)$ lines (which can be added or deleted) from an example of one of the following three types: \begin{enumerate} \item a pencil of $n$ lines passing through a same point; \item a regular simplicial arrangement formed by the sides and symmetry axes of a regular $m$-gon where $m=\frac{n}{2}+O(K)$; \item the projective dual of a coset $H \oplus g$, $3g \in H$ of a finite subgroup $H$ of the non-singular real points of an irreducible cubic curve with $H$ having cardinality $n+O(K)$. \end{enumerate} \end{thm}
+Then, up to a projective transformation, $\mathcal{A}$ differs by at most $O(K)$ lines (which can be added or deleted) from an example of one of the following three types: \begin{enumerate} \item a pencil of $n$ lines passing through a same point; \item a regular simplicial arrangement formed by the sides and symmetry axes of a regular $m$-gon where $m=\frac{n}{2}+O(K)$; \item the projective dual of a coset $H \oplus g$, $3g \in H$ of a finite subgroup $H$ of the non-singular real points of an irreducible cubic curve with $H$ having cardinality $n+O(K)$. \end{enumerate} \end{thm} This theorem says that arrangements with a linear bound on the number of double points are \emph{governed by cubic curves}.
+Namely we see that in all three cases (1), (2), (3) when we take the arrangement of points dual to the lines of $\mathcal A$, most of such points lie on some cubic curve.
+The case (1) is a bit degenerate, and dual points lie on a line, in case (2) they lie on a disjoint union of a conic and a line, and in case (3) on an irreducible cubic curve.
+As for the arrangement $\mathcal A$ itself, most of its lines are \emph{tangent} to the curve projectively dual to a cubic curve (again cases (1) and (2) are a bit degenerate here).

-A geometric interpretation of the few double points hypothesis is as follows.
-For each simplicial arrangement, we can construct a polyhedral metric on $\mathbb{RP}^{2}$ by gluing equilateral triangles according to the incidence structure of the arrangement.
-Double points will be vertices of positive curvature.
-Since the total curvature is a topological invariant (Gauss-Bonnet equality), the number of double points controls the number of vertices of order at least four (vertices of negative curvature).

-If there is a small number of double points, then most vertices in the arrangements are triple points and large domains of the arrangement will be covered by an equilateral lattice.
-This argument has been developed by Melchior in his proof of Sylvester-Gallai theorem, see \cite{M}.

-It appears that case (1) of Theorem~\ref{thm:GT} is realized by the arrangements of family $\mathcal{R}(0)$ while case (2) is realized by the regular simplicial arrangements of families $\mathcal{R}(1)$ and $\mathcal{R}(2)$.
-In Section~\ref{sub:Reduction}, we prove that no curve that is projectively dual to an irreducible cubic can be tangent to most lines of a simplicial arrangement, eliminating case (3) of Theorem~\ref{thm:GT} for simplicial arrangements.
+Case (1) of Theorem~\ref{thm:GT} is realized by the arrangements of family $\mathcal{R}(0)$ while case (2) is realized by the regular simplicial arrangements of families $\mathcal{R}(1)$ and $\mathcal{R}(2)$.
+However in Section~\ref{sub:Reduction}, we prove that no curve that is projectively dual to an irreducible cubic can be tangent to most lines of a simplicial arrangement, eliminating case (3) of Theorem~\ref{thm:GT} for simplicial arrangements.

 \begin{prop} Let $\mathcal{A}$ be a simplicial arrangement of $n$ lines in $\mathbb{RP}^{2}$.
 If the dual points of $k$ lines of $\mathcal{A}$ belong the same irreducible cubic curve then $n$ and $k$ satisfy $n \geq \frac{8}{7}k-3$. \end{prop}